lineofflight/peddler/README.md

 client = MWS::Orders::Client.new('US')
 ```

-To debug the HTTP exchange, set the `EXCON_DEBUG` environment variable.
+When developing, set the `EXCON_DEBUG` environment variable to debug the HTTP
+exchange.

 ### Feeds